 Class C Shares: Class C shares of the Copeland Dividend Growth Fund are offered at their NAV without an initial sales charge.
 This means that 100% of your initial investment is placed into shares of the Fund.
 Class C shares pay 1.00% (as described in Fees and Expenses of the Fund) on an annualized basis of the average daily net assets attributed to Class C shares as reimbursement or compensation for service and distribution-related activities with respect to each Fund and/or shareholder services.
-Over time, fees paid under this distribution and service plan will increase the cost of a Class C shareholder's investment and may cost more than other types of sales charges.
-The minimum initial investment in Class C shares of the Copeland Dividend Growth Fund is \$250 for retirement plan accounts and \$1,000 for all other accounts.
+Over time, fees paid under this distribution and service plan will increase the cost of a Class C shares of the Copeland Dividend Growth Fund is \$250 for retirement plan accounts and \$1,000 for all other accounts.
 The minimum subsequent investment in Class C shares of the Fund is \$50 for retirement plan accounts and \$500 for all other accounts.

 Class I Shares: Class I shares of each Fund are sold at NAV without an initial sales charge and are not subject to 12b-1 distribution fees, but have a higher minimum initial investment than Class A and Class C shares.
 This means that 100% of your initial investment is placed into shares of the Fund.
 Class I shares pay 0.10% on an annualized basis of the average daily net assets as reimbursement or compensation for shareholder support and/or administrative services.
-Over time, fees paid under this shareholder service plan will increase the cost of a Class I shareholder's investment and may cost more than other types of service charges.
-The minimum initial investment in Class I shares of the Copeland SMID Cap Dividend Growth Fund and Copeland International Small Cap Fund is \$5,000 for all accounts.
+Over time, fees paid under this shareholder service plan will increase the cost of a Class I shares of the Copeland SMID Cap Dividend Growth Fund and Copeland International Small Cap Fund is \$5,000 for all accounts.
 For the Copeland Dividend Growth Fund, the minimum investment in Class I shares of the Fund is \$25,000 for retirement plan accounts and \$25,000 for all other accounts.
 The minimum subsequent investment in Class I shares of each Fund is \$50 for retirement plan accounts and \$500 for all other accounts.